🏝 Planning a Trip to Kauai in 2023: Itinerary, Costs, Flights & Tips

 Additionally, some destinations require permits.
 The most important to arrange beforehand is a permit for the Kalalau Trail if you are hoping to attempt this famous hike.

-If you have not yet done so, you should consult our 5-7 Day Kauai Itinerary.
-This will help you align the tours you want to take with the best days to do them and also provides more information on what to consider when booking.
+If you have not yet done so, consult our 5-7 Day Kauai Itinerary.
+This will help you align the tours you want to take with the best days to do them and also provide more information on what to consider when booking.

 The easiest way to explore Kauai is via a self-guided tour with a rental car.
 As the Garden Isle is so incredibly small, having a car will enable you to see pretty much every highlight in short day trips.